EUROSTOXX 50 (Sept 12) INTRADAY

 Review The week commenced on a positive note for the Eurostoxx, with the index breaking above Friday’s high and making further gains amid limited newsflow.
 As we expected the sentiment still remains positive for risk assets following last week’s developments on monetary policy and data fronts.
 Even though the Eurostoxx reached both of our yesterday’s profit targets, our entry long at 2,333 was not hit.

 Strategy The Eurostoxx broke and closed above the 61.8% Fibonacci retracement of the year’s range which potentially opens the door to a test of the 2,500 handle in the medium term.
 There were no fresh fundamental developments out of the EU or the US in yesterday’s session.
 Nevertheless, some of the optimism was provided by the rather swift resolution of the trading issue at Knight Capital Group.
 The main data release for the session ahead will be the preliminary reading for the Italian Q2 GDP at 10AM BST, with the headline currently expected at –0.7% vs. prev. –0.8%.
 In a roundabout way, a weaker GDP print could be viewed from a positive angle in the sense that such a development would pave the way for the Italian government to submit a formal request for EFSF/ESM assistance.
 German Factory Orders for the month of June are expected at 11AM but this data is not likely to be a strong market driver.
 For the session ahead we prefer to position ourselves with an entry long at yesterday’s low, targeting yesterday’s high and R2.

 Alternative Scenario EU data might hamper the moderate risk-on sentiment that has persisted since Thursday.

 EUR/USD Spot INTRADAY

-Alternative Scenario European headline risk will continue to be the main caveat.
+Alternative Scenario EU data, USD strength and headline risk will be the main caveats for the day ahead.

 BUND (Sept 12) INTRADAY